Expertcoderz/EC-Autoclicker/README.md

 Similarly, if it is meant to introduce an enhancement or new feature, it is strongly encouraged that you [open a feature request](https://github.com/Expertcoderz/EC-Autoclicker/issues/new/choose) first before actually working on the PR.
-This gives an opportunity for your idea to be maintainer-evaluated and to receive feedback that potentially saves time in having to edit/rewrite your code.
+This gives an opportunity for your idea to be maintainer-evaluated and to receive feedback that potentially saves time lest changes need to be made.

 Before submitting a PR, ensure that you include the following in its description: